History of the Ann Arbor Branch Used Book Sale

 Book sorting in 2015 brought initial despair and ultimate elation when we finally found an almost ideal Ann Arbor Parks and Recreation facility at the Veterans Memorial Park Arena.
 Who knew their ice rink would shut down over the exact summer period when we sort books!
 Not only that, we were able to re-establish our happy relationship with Recycle Ann Arbor for pickup of our paperback book discards and cardboard.
 Needless to say, we have worked very hard to successfully continue our relationship with the Ann Arbor Parks and Recreation Department and the use of the Vets Park ice arena facility each summer to sort books.
 The generous space on the floor of the ice rink has allowed our sorters to continue to refine our sorting process to provide the best of the best in used books for our sale.
 At the end of the sorting period, boxes and trays of books are loaded into two semi-truck trailers by students from the Father Gabriel Richard Cross Country team under the able supervision of our AAUW members to be safely stored until set-up day when the trailers are delivered to WCC for unloading.
 For many years, Concordia University basketball team members have unloaded and distributed the boxes and trays to the many WCC tables where they and branch members display the books (spines up!) in readiness for the sale—held over three days each year on the weekend after Labor Day.

 2020 was to have been our sixth consecutive year to sort books at the Vets Park ice arena and our book sorting/sale planning committee had begun meeting in anticipation of a successful 68th Annual Used Book Sale to be held in September.
 Alas, in March, 2020 the COVID-19 pandemic ended all hope of safely holding a sale and all activity was reluctantly canceled.
-All being well, we look forward to resuming this wonderful fundraiser which supports scholarships and AAUW in 2021!
+With the development of effective vaccines against COVID in the early part of 2021, we were cautiously optimistic to be able to hold our 68th Book Sale in September.
+Sadly, COVID-19 cases and serious illness continued rampant in our midst during 2021 and we again reluctantly canceled the sale.

 Each year we try to tweak the process to make it better and to make things run more smoothly.
 Some examples: